BnDLett/mlog_compiler/README.md

 # mlog_compiler
 A Python program that compiles a custom language into mlog.

+# Migration from 0.13.x to 0.14.x
+A lot of functionality has changed in `0.14.x`.
+If you try to compile any `0.13.x` compatible code, then you may run into issues.
+In order to make the code functional again, you may need to implement a main function.
+Examples of that are shown in the "examples" folder.
+Every example in it works.

+This is overall a major change to the structure of the compiled code, so do expect bugs.
+If you do encounter a bug, then please do open an issue with it so that I (or anyone else) can squash it.

 # What is currently supported?
 The custom language currently supports the following:
 - Print statements